matter-labs/zksync-web-era-docs/docs/api/api.md

 zkSync 2.0 fully supports standard [Ethereum JSON-RPC API](https://eth.wiki/json-rpc/API).

-As long as the code does not involve deploying new smart contracts (they can only be deployed using EIP712 transactions, more on that [below](#eip712)) or EIP1559-specific features, _no changes for the codebase are needed._
+As long as the code does not involve deploying new smart contracts (they can only be deployed using EIP712 transactions, more on that [below](#eip712)), _no changes for the codebase are needed._

 It is possible to continue using the SDK that is currently in use.
 Users will continue paying fees in ETH, and the UX will be identical to the one on Ethereum.